david672orford/pub-tools/docs/notes-on-jworg.md

 Each chapter, article, title page, table of contents etc. is assigned a MEPS document ID which is an integer starting with the digits of the year.
-Each is also assigned a document class.
-Classes include:
+Each is also assigned a document class number.
+Examples include:

 * 40 Watchtower study article
 * 106 Meeting Workbook week